-Female veterans with a high PFOA level in their blood are 50% more likely to experience a miscarriage
+Female veterans exposed to benzene and solvents are more likely to experience a miscarriage

 Defined as fetal death in the womb before 20 weeks of pregnancy, miscarriage represents a risk for 10% to 15% of pregnant women.
 Exposure to toxic substances increases this risk of miscarriage substantially.